Samsung/ColorPatternTracker/README.md

 -------------------

 First, we shall describe the compilation of Tracker apk.
-The compilation requires that the following are already installed on the computer: latest Android SDK, Android NDK r10b, Eclipse.
-See [http://developer.android.com/ndk/guides/setup.html](http://developer.android.com/ndk/guides/setup.html) for reference.
-Also, OpenCV 2.4.9 for Android, available at [http://opencv.org/downloads.html](http://opencv.org/downloads.html), needs to be installed on the system.
+The compilation requires latest android studio with latest Android SDK and NDK, available at https://developer.android.com/studio/index.html, and OpenCV 2.4.9 for Android, available at http://opencv.org/downloads.html.

-To compile the project, first import the project in Eclipse as follows:
+To compile the project,

-1. Browse to File>Import>Android>Existing Android Code
-    Into Workspace.

-2. Browse to the folder containing PatternTracker project.

-3. Select the “PatternTracker" project and click “Finish".

-Similarly import the OpenCV Librar - 2.4.9 from the downloaded OpenCV folder.
-And also the BluetoothLibrary from the corresponding folder.

-Now we need to add the required libraries in the project as follows:

-1. Select the PatternTracker project in Eclipse on the left panel

-2. Go to Project>Properties>Android.

-3. In the bottom right “Library" section, remove any existing libraries

-4. Click “Add" and add the OpenCV and the Bluetooth libraries.
+1. Open PatternTracker folder in Android Studio using File>Open and then pressing Run> Run 'app'.

-5. Edit the “include C:/.../OpenCV.mk" line in the Android.mk file present inside the jni folder in the PatternTracker android project and modify it appropriately to provide the directory where the OpenCV is installed.
+2. Edit PatternTracker\app\src\main\cpp\Android.mk file and modify the line “include C:/.../OpenCV.mk" to provide the directory where Android OpenCV is installed.

-Set the ndk compiler as follows:

-1. Select the PatternTracker project in Eclipse on the left panel

-2. Go to Project>Properties>Builders.

-3. Click “New Builder" on the right panel and click “Edit".

-4. In the new window, click on the “Main" tab and enter the location of ndk-build.cmd file.
-It should be something like “...android-ndk-r10b folder folder/ndk-build.cmd".

-Finally, “Clean" and “build" the project and run it on the Galaxy S6 phone.
+3. Press Build>Rebuild project.
+4. Connect your mobile phone and press Run> Run 'app'

 If it does not run, libEGL.so and libOpenCL.so will need to be extracted from the phone and placed at appropriate location.
 The libEGL.so file